 (A) may represent a Market Participant other than an EIM Participating Resource, but only if it enters a Scheduling Coordinator Agreement under Section 4.5.1 with regard to such Market Participant;

-(B) may not also be an EIM Entity Scheduling Coordinator;
+(B) may not also be an EIM Entity Scheduling Coordinator unless the EIM Participating Resource Scheduling Coordinator is a transmission provider subject to the standards of conduct set forth in 18 C.F.R. § 358;

-(C) may represent more than one EIM Participating Resource if it has certified to the CAISO in the manner described in the Business Practice Manual that each EIM Participating Resource of the multiple representation has authorized it to represent each other EIM Participating Resource; and
+(C) may represent more than one EIM Participating Resource if it has certified to the CAISO in the manner described in the Business Practice Manual for the Energy Imbalance Market that it has notified each EIM Participating Resource of the multiple representation; and

-(D) may represent resources in other CAISO markets by entering into a Scheduling Coordinator Agreement under Section 4.5.1.1.11.
+(D) may represent non-EIM resources in CAISO Markets by entering into a Scheduling Coordinator Agreement under Section 4.5.1.1.11 if it has certified to the CAISO in the manner described in the Business Practice Manual for the Energy Imbalance Market that it has notified each entity it represents of the multiple representation.

 (4) Obligations.
 An EIM Participating Resource Scheduling Coordinator must–